lgalaz/fullstack-javascript/next.js/Performance_Optimization/explanation.md

 Use `fetch` caching and revalidation to avoid repeated work.

+Use `revalidateTag` for targeted invalidation instead of global revalidation.

 ## Streaming and Suspense

 Stream partial UI for faster time-to-first-byte and perceived speed.